API Testing Tool Katalon Studio Review:

 Katalon Studio’s UI/UX

 Katalon Studio currently provides a good UI/UX for testers with little to average programming skills.
-They can easily use features such as built-in keywords, drag, and drop, or searching and selecting test cases for reuse.
+They can easily use features such as built-in keywords, drag, and drop, or search and select test cases for reuse.

 However, using these features can be time-consuming for experienced automation testers.
 It would be great if Katalon Studio focuses more on improving the scripting experience.